gu-app-club/lets-learn-jobs/README.md

 #### Technical Interviews
 These can be short interviews with an engineer or day-long interviews on campus.
 They can cover a variety of topics, but are often very similar to the online-code challenges.

+Tips for in-person technical interviews:
+* Start simple: start with the brute force solution and then move on to more optimized solutions.
+It buys you time and ensures that you got at least something right.
+* Narrate your thought process: explain what you are thinking and why you are making the choices you are making.
+It will make you seem thoughtful and thorough and fills the awkward silence gaps.

+#### Behavioral Interviews
+These are usually 30 min to an hour with an HR person.
+They'll ask you questions like "Describe a time you failed.
+What did you learn?" or "What is a project you are really proud of?".
+The key here is to realize that every question is merely a different spin on **why should we hire you?**

+A nice general format to answer these questions is like such:
+1. Tell the story: not too much detail, just enough, usually 30 sec to 1 min.
+2. **Explain how this experience will help this company:** This is really what you want to get to. ("Through this challenge, I learned how to use online resources to solve problems, and this will make me a more effective employee because I can independently figure things out and you don't need anyone to hold my hand.")

+Tips:
+* Develop a repitoire of go-to stories or experiences that reflect positively on what you have to offer.
+In the moment it will be hard to think of a good story.
+* Don't tell the same story for multiple questions or it will seem that you have only one good experience.
+Diversity shows you are experienced.

+It's important to practice.
+Look up "20 common interview questions" on Google.
+Practice with a friend.
+Work on being concise, clear, and poised.

 ## Practicing